 An outdated website or under construction websites offer no value to the restaurant or its customers.

 The goals of the restaurant website can be many.
 But, if the primary goal of the restaurant website is “conversion”, which is to drive new business to the restaurant, the website design needs to optimize for that primary goal.

 Here is a list of 5 features every restaurant website design must-have to enable conversions from online visitors to dining customers:

 A big majority of people are now accessing the restaurant website from a mobile device.

-With the smartphones already ubiquitous, people on-the-go tend to search for restaurants either on the mobile browser or mapping app such as google maps, etc. that directly link to the restaurant website.
+With smartphones already ubiquitous, people on-the-go tend to search for restaurants either on the mobile browser or mapping app such as google maps, etc. that directly link to the restaurant website.

 The biggest challenge is the limited screen size when accessing the restaurant website on mobile devices.
 We need to spare the website visitor from having to pinch and zoom to read and comprehend the information and navigate to site.

-If the restaurant has a website already, before jumping into migrating into mobile-responsive design, first look the online visitors data to verify that the restaurant website is in fact getting a significant amount of traffic from mobile users to justify the investment in design.
+If the restaurant has a website already, before jumping into migrating into a mobile-responsive design, first look at the online visitors data to verify that the restaurant website is in fact getting a significant amount of traffic from mobile users to justify the investment in design.

 This data is easily available from various analytics tools with google analytics being the most popular one and free to use.

 The restaurant website needs to have google analytics installed on the website.
 This can be done by creating an account on google analytics website.